jsom1/jsom1.github.io/_walkthroughs/OpenAdmin.md

 ![nmap]({{https://jsom1.github.io/}}/_images/htb_oa_perm.png)
 </div>

 We see that she can run nano as admin.
 We're now going to use something I didn't know about: **GTFOBins**.
-From the Github repo, "GTFOBins is a curated list of Unix binaries that can be exploited by an attacker to bypass local security restrictions.
+According to the Github repo, "GTFOBins is a curated list of Unix binaries that can be exploited by an attacker to bypass local security restrictions.
 The project collects legitimate functions of Unix binaries that can be abused to ~~get the fuck~~ break out restricted shells, escalate or maintain elevated privileges, transfer files, spawn bind and reverse shells, and facilitate the other post-exploitation tasks".\\
 The following images show how we can exploit nano to escalate our privileges:

 <div class="img_container">